Goal

 Make sure

-does not exist -
+data/statedoes not exist -

 Start

-option, and the options listed in thestate_history_plugin
+nodeoswith the--snapshotoption, and the options listed in thestate_history_plugin. -

 Look for